19 Coloring Techniques: Tips For Beginners & Pros

 Layering is a great way to build depth and richness in your coloring when using alcohol markers.
 Start by lightly applying a base color, and then slowly add other colors on top.
 I did this with this bumblebee coloring page for the flower.

 For example, you can layer shades of pink for flower petals.
 Keep the pressure light in the early layers, then apply more pressure as you build up color.
+Or if you are using alcohol markers, you can start with the lightest shades first and then make your way to darker shades.
+And if you are using oil pastels for coloring, you can make sections really stand out with layering.

 2. Burnishing